India, Pakistan border chiefs agree to lower tensions in Kashmir

 “Both have decided not to immediately retaliate against firing from either side and to contact the other side to know the cause of firing,” the official said, reading from a draft text the two governments agreed.

-Tens of thousands of soldiers are massed on either side of Kashmir, one of the world’s most militarised regions, and in recent months they have stepped up cross-border firing.
+Tens of thousands of soldiers are massed on either side of Kashmir, one of the world’s most militarized regions, and in recent months they have stepped up cross-border firing.

-Last month, nine people were killed by the firings on the day the nuclear-armed neighbours marked the 50th anniversary of a war between them.
+Last month, nine people were killed by the firings on the day the nuclear-armed neighbors marked the 50th anniversary of a war between them.

 India says Pakistani soldiers provide cover firing to help militants cross over and carry out attacks in its part of Kashmir.